 However, if the child says one parent helps them excel in school or has a better relationship with them, the judge may hold more value in that.

 Do I Need a Divorce Attorney to Assist Me With Child Custody Proceedings?

 Alabama doesn’t require divorcing spouses to hire a lawyer.
 However, doing so can benefit you, as they may handle various tasks for you.
 They speak on your behalf, so you won’t have to worry about going back and forth with the court, your spouse, or their legal team.

 You can also cut back on the hours of research needed for required paperwork and the divorce and child custody processes since a lawyer has experience and knowledge in these areas.
 If you need clarification on anything, you can give the firm a call and get the answers you need in no time.

 Historically, mothers almost always got sole custody of their children.
 However, the court no longer favors one parent over the other, as the judge chooses a custody arrangement that’s in the children’s best interests.

 Can I Take a Paternity Test to Prove My Parental Rights?

 Yes, sometimes, men need to take a paternity test to prove they have parental rights.
 If the mother tries to put off the test or keep the father from taking it altogether, our attorneys can help.
 We can request to order a paternity test for you so you can have visitation rights or child custody.

-Partner With the Huntsville Child Custody Lawyers at Charlotte Christian Law Today
+Partner With the Huntsville Child Custody Lawyers at The Law Offices of Charlotte Christian and Associates Today